Top Ten Things That Would Be Hard To Imagine Without Mass

 1 Standing Still

-Mass is a property which prevents you from travelling at the speed of light all of the time, and allows you to travel at the speed of choice that is lower than light speed.
-So, without mass, you would be completely unable to stop, and could only reduce your momentum upon collision with an object by increasing the wavelength of the wave associated with your motion.
-But if nothing else had mass, you might as well be constantly stationary, as everything else would be moving at the same speed as you, so you would be unable to move relative to anything, and would see EM waves standing still next to you.
-The only way in which something would defy this principle would be if two waves associated with your motion were out of phase.
-Or simply moving in the opposite direction.
+However, if nothing else had mass, you might as well be constantly stationary, as everything else would be moving at the same speed as you.
+Thus, you would be unable to move relative to anything and would see electromagnetic waves standing still next to you.
+The only way something would defy this principle is if two waves associated with your motion were out of phase or moving in the opposite direction.
 Imagine it.

 2 Time

 Without mass, you simply do not experience time.
 Nothing would.
-In a world without time, everything that you would experience would fly past you in literally zero time.
+In a world without time, everything you would experience would fly past you in literally zero time.
 That's even hard for me to picture.

 3 The Strong And Weak Interactions